MicrosoftDocs/Advertising/advertising/hotel-service/get-started.md

 5. For **Go Live**, click **Skip payment information**

-After creating your sandbox account and getting your MSA, let your account manager know so they can enable it for Hotel Ads.
-You won't be able to use Hotel Ads or the API in sandbox until it's enabled.
+After creating your sandbox account and getting your MSA, let your account manager know so they can enable it for Hotel Price Ads.
+You won't be able to use Hotel Price Ads or the API in sandbox until it's enabled.

 > [!NOTE]
 > The MSA signup process returns you to the SI Microsoft Advertising user interface (ui.si.bingads.microsoft.com).
 After completing the MSA process, sign out of the SI interface.
-To access Hotel Ads using the Microsoft Advertising user interface in sandbox, go to <a href="https://ui.sandbox.bingads.microsoft.com" data-raw-source="[https://ui.sandbox.bingads.microsoft.com](https://ui.sandbox.bingads.microsoft.com)">https://ui.sandbox.bingads.microsoft.com</a> and sign in using your new MSA email address.
+To access Hotel Price Ads using the Microsoft Advertising user interface in sandbox, go to <a href="https://ui.sandbox.bingads.microsoft.com" data-raw-source="[https://ui.sandbox.bingads.microsoft.com](https://ui.sandbox.bingads.microsoft.com)">https://ui.sandbox.bingads.microsoft.com</a> and sign in using your new MSA email address.

 <a name="wheretousecredentials"></a>